orieasterly/portfolio/README.md

     - Developed a dynamic Excel template with VBA for SKU costing, drastically reducing the time needed for manual calculations.

   - **Data Integration:**
-    - Integrated external data sources for updated dry goods costs and raw meat costs, ensuring up to date information.
+    - Integrated external data sources for updated dry goods costs and raw meat costs, ensuring up-to-date information.

   - **Recipe Adjustment Interface:**
     - Designed an intuitive user interface to adjust recipes swiftly, accommodating changes in ingredient costs and quantities.